dianndp/causes_of_death_2010-2019/README.md

 1. The 'Causes of death' data set is composed of 6120 rows and 33 columns and contains the death causes count by country and year (1990 to 2019).
 - Columns: ‘Country/Territory’, ‘Code’, 'Year', 'Meningitis', 'Alzheimer's Disease and Other Dementias', 'Parkinson's Disease', 'Nutritional Deficiencies', 'Malaria', 'Drowning', 'Interpersonal Violence', 'Maternal Disorders', 'HIV/AIDS', 'Drug Use Disorders', 'Tuberculosis', 'Cardiovascular Diseases', 'Lower Respiratory Infections', 'Neonatal Disorders', 'Alcohol Use Disorders', 'Self-harm', 'Exposure to Forces of Nature', 'Diarrheal Diseases', 'Environmental Heat and Cold Exposure', 'Neoplasms', 'Conflict and Terrorism', 'Diabetes Mellitus', 'Chronic Kidney Disease', 'Poisonings', 'Protein-Energy Malnutrition',  'Road Injuries', 'Chronic Respiratory Diseases', 'Cirrhosis and Other Chronic Liver Diseases', 'Digestive Diseases',' Fire, Heat, and Hot Substances', 'Acute Hepatitis.

-2. The 'Economic Data' is composed of some world statistics and has in total 55 columns.
-Only 'country code' and 'GDP per capita' columns were used in this analysis.
+2. The 'Economic Data' is composed of some world statistics and has in total of 55 columns and 16104 rows.
+Only the 'Country Name',' Country Code',' Year',' GDP per capita', and'Population, total' columns were used in this analysis.

 ## Data Source